devlimon/devlimon/README.md

 <h2>Carrer Summary</h2>

-⚡Full-Stack developer with 6+ years of  experience in web application development.
+⚡Full-Stack developer with 6+ years of  experience in web application development.<br>
-⚡Expertise in building & maintaining large-scale applications.
+⚡Expertise in building & maintaining large-scale applications.<br>
-⚡Proficiency in Server Deployment on AWS,Azuer,GCP, VPS.
+⚡Proficiency in Server Deployment on AWS,Azuer,GCP, VPS.<br>
-⚡Having experience with Team Leading.
+⚡Having experience with Team Leading.<br>
 ⚡Passionate about exploring new technologies and implementing better solutions.